-Remarketing vs. Retargeting: Are They The Same Thing?
+Remarketing Vs. Retargeting: Are They The Same Thing?

 This meant audience interactions now existed in several places that weren’t owned by the brand anymore.

-Social media giants like Facebook recognized this and started to make engagement targeting a possibility.
+Social media giants like Meta recognized this and started to make engagement targeting a possibility.

 In other words, brands could make retargeting pushes based on what a user did on the platform as it related to their Page, Events, and other Facebook-controlled items that a brand participates in.